 Use this document on a daily and monthly basis to make sure your active play area is free of hazards.
 Identify any areas that need fixing and make a plan to correct the hazard.
-9/2014
+Reviewed and reaffirmed 6/2018.

 The California Childcare Health Program developed the Health and Safety Checklist for Early Care and Education Programs to conduct an onsite assessment in a period of about 2 hours.
 Child Care Health Consultants in the states of California, Arizona and North Carolina pilot-tested the checklist.
 A corresponding User Manual is available along with the checklist in PDF format on the California Childcare Health Program website.